kaz-Anova/StackNet/README.md

 Given some input data, a neural network normally applies a perceptron along with a transformation function like relu, sigmoid, tanh or others.

-The StackNet model assumes that this function can take the form of any supervised machine learning algorithm:
+The StackNet model assumes that this function can take the form of any supervised machine learning algorithm

 Logically the outputs of each neuron, can be fed onto next layers.